 Photo credit: Eric Fischer, flickr, 2011.

 In 2007, the San Francisco Bay Area Regional Rail Plan, a long-range plan for rail expansion, identified the BART to Livermore extension as an important inter-regional rail connection.
-The 2007 Rail Plan stated that BART should connect to the Altamont Commute Express (ACE) train service in Livermore.
+The 2007 Rail Plan stated that BART should connect to the Altamont Corridor Express (ACE) train service in Livermore.
 The connection would reduce regional automobile congestion that continues to increase with growth along the I-580 corridor.

 Over the decades, passage of sales tax measures dedicated to transportation projects in Alameda County demonstrated public support for the extension and other transportation projects.
 Voters passed Measure B (one-half cent sales tax) funding in 1986 and reauthorized it in 2000.
 Following the original Measure B, the more recent sales tax authorization, Measure BB, passed in November 2014.
 Measure BB commits funds to support the extension of BART in the I-580 corridor using the most effective and efficient technology.